Happy Hour

 From concept to first design

-When a user clicks on the bookmark icon, a pop-up appears for users to save the article.
+When a user clicks on the Bookmark icon, a pop-up appears for users to save the article.
 Clicking on the dropdown next to 'Save Article' will swap the layout for existing folders, while clicking the '+' will trigger the ability to create a new folder.

 A series of grey wireframes that draws out the structure of a mobile-view news media app.